thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

 The following network messages enable the Governance features built in to Dash.
+For additional details on the governance system, see this [Budget System page](https://dashpay.atlassian.net/wiki/spaces/DOC/pages/8585246/Budget+System+Funding+Voting+DGBB).

 ![Overview Of P2P Protocol Governance Request And Reply Messages](/img/dev/en-p2p-governance-messages.svg)